stephengoldbaum/morphir/DataThread/Specification.md

 Important components of the Specification are:
 ### Identifiers
 Every Dataset and Element must be uniquely identified.
 It is the responsibility of the owner to set the identification.
 To avoid clashes, the Specification follows the [Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) standard with the following URN structure of:

   * `[type]:[/domain][/subdomain?]:[name]`.

+Note that domains and names can contain spaces, which allows the identifier to match the actual words.

 ### Core Data Structures
 #### Dataset Structure